-Once upon a time there was a noble kingdom, with a great king and queen.
-In due time they had a child, a beautiful little girl whom they named Leona.
-The king and queen were profoundly happy, and loved their daughter beyond measure.
+Once upon a time there was a kingdom, with a great king and queen.
+They had a child, a beautiful little girl whom they named Leona.
+The king and queen were profoundly happy, and loved their daughter beyond words.

 One day the queen said to the king, “Leona must some day rule in our place.
 But if she grows up in court, knowing only ease and everyone fawning on her day and night, how will she learn the wisdom she will need to be a wise queen?”
 The king, having no answer, consulted his mage, Merlin.